anagha-microsoft/ncr-mlops-hol/README.md

 Thanks to:
 1. Michael Kareev, data scientist - for the machine learning experiment
-2. Dr. Thomas Abraham - for the data science related guidance as it relates to this workshop, testing and authoring some modules, and being my go-to person for all things data science on Azure.
+2. Dr. Thomas Abraham - for the data science related guidance as it relates to this workshop, testing and authoring some modules